-With the new year in its first week, it’s time to select a few photos which best represent our 2018.
-In some cases, selection is based on the memory created, in others I just like how the photo turned out, technically and creatively
+With the new year in its infancy, it’s time to select a few photos which best represent our 2019.
+In some cases, selection is based on the memory created, in others I just like how the photo turned out, technically and creatively.

 If you have any favourites, do let me know by adding your comment!